NLnetLabs/connectbyname/notes/dns-client-proxy.md

 OPTION-LENGTH

-: Lenght of this option excluding the OPTION-CODE and OPTION-LENGTH fields
+: Length of this option excluding the OPTION-CODE and OPTION-LENGTH fields

 U